justnaxe/justnaxe/bio_en.md

-# About Me
+# Personal Introduction

-## Greetings!
+## Greetings,

-Welcome, dear friend!
-It's time to introduce myself since you've stumbled upon here :]
+Welcome, esteemed individual.
+I appreciate this opportunity to share a brief overview of myself, considering your presence here.

-### Let's Get Acquainted!
+### Allow Me to Introduce Myself

-My name is Pavel, but in the online world, please refer to me by my nickname.
+I am addressed as Pavel, although within online spheres, I prefer to be referred to by my chosen username.

 Pronouns: He/Him